-Wildlife awareness monitors are permanent installations that are solar-powered.
-Messaging on the signs can be customised, based on wildlife movements across the seasons, such as during breeding or Joey season.
+Wildlife Awareness Monitors are permanent installations that are solar-powered.
+Messaging on the signs is customised, based on wildlife movements across the seasons, such as during breeding or Joey season.

 The monitors are installed with radars that detect speed as vehicles approach.
 Depending on the vehicle's speed, one of the following two messages is displayed.

 - A smiling koala face is displayed when the driver is travelling at or below the posted speed limit.

 - A 'slow down' message is displayed if the driver is travelling above the speed limit.

 The purpose of monitors is to alert drivers to their speed to improve road safety and minimise the risk of animal strikes, not to issue infringement notices.

 If you would like to find out more about Wildlife Awareness Monitors, you can: